jamir-hossain/c-basics/README.md

 A **loop** in programming is a control structure that allows a block of code to be executed repeatedly based on a specified condition.
 Loops facilitate the automation of repetitive tasks by iterating through a sequence of instructions until a particular condition is met.
 Common types of loops include `for`, `while`, and `do-while`, each serving different use cases based on the nature of iteration required.

-1. **For Loop**:
+### For Loop

-   - The `for` loop is used when the number of iterations is known beforehand.
+The `for` loop is used when the number of iterations is known beforehand.
 It consists of three parts: initialization, condition, and increment/decrement.

-2. **While Loop**:

-   - The `while` loop is used when the number of iterations is not known and should continue until a specific condition is met.
-The loop checks the condition before executing the body.

-3. **Do-While Loop**:
-   - The `do-while` loop guarantees that the loop body is executed at least once, as the condition is checked after the execution of the loop body.

 #### Code Example: